The equifibered approach to $\infty$-properads: -Properads Infinity Properads

 Consider the symmetric monoidal functor $\pi_0\colon \mrm{Mfd}_n^{\rm or} \to \Fin$ that sends a manifold to its set of connected components.
 The square

-is cartesian since giving a disjoint decomposition $M = M_0 \amalg M_1$ of a manifold $M$ is equivalent to giving a disjoint decomposition $\pi_0(M) = A \amalg B$.
-Therefore $\mrm{Mfd}_n^{\rm or}$ admits an equifibered symmetric monoidal functor to $\Fin$ and is hence a monic \properad{} by \cref{cor:TFAE-monid-properad}.
+is cartesian since giving a disjoint decomposition $M = M_0 \amalg M_1$ of a manifold $M$ is equivalent to giving a disjoint decomposition $\pi_0(M) = A \amalg B$ of its set of path components.
+Therefore, $\mrm{Mfd}_n^{\rm or}$ admits an equifibered symmetric monoidal functor to $\Fin$ and is hence a monic $\infty$-properad by \cref{cor:TFAE-monic-properad}.

 We can also further restrict to the sub-properad $\mrm{Disk}_n \subset \mrm{Mfd}_n^{\rm or}$ where the manifolds are required to be disjoint unions of disks.
-This also is a monic \properad{} and under the equivalence of \cref{thm:monic-prpd=operad} it corresponds to the ``framed'' little $n$-disks operad.
+This also is a monic $\infty$-properad and under the equivalence of \cref{thm:monic-prpd=operad} it corresponds to the ``framed'' little $n$-disks operad.
 We can also obtain the $E_n$-operad this way, if we restrict our attention to standard disks and require all inclusions to be component-wise rectilinear. \end{example}